carlosrabelo/karoo/README.md

 - SOCKS5 proxy support for upstream connections

 ## Overview

+Karoo started as a weekend experiment by Carlos Rabelo (contato@carlosrabelo.com.br): a lightweight Stratum proxy so a rack of Nerdminers could share a single upstream connection.
+It grew into a production-ready Stratum V1 front-end that keeps upstream pools happy while CPU, GPU, or embedded rigs hammer away behind it.

 Karoo runs as an intermediary between miners and pools, exposing Stratum downstream while aggregating upstream connections and metrics.